Blackstairs Mountains, Co Carlow

 Practical Information

-The Blackstairs Mountains are freely accessible; there is no admission fee and parking is available at most trailheads, including the Borris Eco Centre car park.
 The range is reachable by road from Carlow (A5), Wexford (N11) and Enniscorthy (R730).
-Public transport options include Bus Éireann services to Carlow and Enniscorthy, with onward local taxis to trailheads.
+Public transport options include Bus Éireann services to Carlow and Enniscorthy, with onward local taxis to the trailheads.
+The nearest towns – Carlow, Borris and Enniscorthy – all have amenities such as cafés, shops and B&Bs.

 For navigation, the ActiveME app provides offline maps and GPS tracks for the Loop Walk and other routes.
 Detailed route descriptions are also available on the Blackstairs Eco Trails website.
+Mobile signal can be patchy at the summit, so carry a map or downloaded route.

 If you plan to join a workshop or stay in the glamping huts, advance booking is recommended, especially during the summer months.
-Workshops can be booked directly via the links provided above; glamping reservations are handled through the Eco Trails booking page.
+Workshops can be booked directly via the links above; glamping reservations are handled through the Eco Trails booking page.